 - 1. A completed and signed application for admission - 2. \$20 application fee - 3.
-Transcripts of home school course work attempted (or GED) - If studies are completed through a formal home school program, this record should be an official transcript of the program. - If the program is crafted by parents or others, a detailed account of subjects studied, texts used, and books read should accompany an evaluation of the student's performance in specific areas. - 4.
-Transcripts of college course work attempted, if applicable. - 5.
+Transcripts of home school coursework attempted (or GED) - If studies are completed through a formal home school program, this record should be an official transcript of the program. - If the program is crafted by parents or others, a detailed account of subjects studied, texts used, and books read should accompany an evaluation of the student's performance in specific areas. - 4.
+Transcripts of college coursework attempted, if applicable. - 5.
 Copy of Declaration of Intent to Home School as filed with the local school board. (needed when applying for HOPE) - 6.
-Scores from either the SAT or the ACT. - 7.
+Scores from either the SAT or the ACT (optional for admission but required for scholarship consideration). - 7.
 Letters of recommendation or an interview may be requested if necessary.

-Students not meeting the minimum academic requirements for non-conditional (clear) acceptance as outlined above may be accepted conditionally and will follow the provisions set forth in the section above regarding Conditional Admission
+Students not meeting the minimum academic requirements for regular acceptance as outlined above may be accepted provisionally and will follow the provisions set forth in the section above regarding Provisional Admission.